dmishin/hyperbolic-ca-simulator/README.md

 ----
 ### Rule editor problems:

-* If bad rule entered, switch from generic to binary does not work
+* *fixed* If bad rule entered, switch from generic to binary does not work
 * if clicked OK in generic editor, then it closes even if not compiled.

 ### Fixed.
 Problem: rule B3 S023 does not actually works!